luchunling/PersonalWiki/Programming/TypeScript/brief_description/brief_description.md

 npm i -g typescript
 ```

-And then, creating a new file written with TypeScript:
+And then, create a new file written with TypeScript:

 ```ts
 /** hello.ts */